IN FORM – english version

 The United Nations, among them FAO and WHO, will hold a follow up international conference to deal with the problem.
 They want to learn from the experiences the international community has been making since the first international conference on food and nutrition in 1992 and want to encourage policy makers, the industry and civil society to address the issue of malnutrition even more actively.

 ICN2 wants to elaborate a flexible policy framework to help countries design their food, nutrition and agricultural policies so as to allow all population sections access to high-quality food and nutrition in sufficient quantities.
 The second International Conference on Nutrition shall focus on developing countries who concentrate their efforts on improving the nourishment of children, women, pregnant women and babies in particular.

 Side Event: Addressing Overweight and Obesity

 The goal of the side event is to highlight and discuss possible approaches in addressing overweight, obesity and NCD's, in order to identify solutions and cooperation that can yield promising results.
 The side event will provide an opportunity to share and discuss best practice examples, lessons learned and recommended actions for the future.
 Amongst others Prof. Michael B. Krawinkel (University of Giessen – Germany) will give a talk on „Fighting Overweight and Obesity in a Developed Country – Strengthening Life Competence“ – German View.

 The side event will be held on 20 November 2014

 Download program/agenda (PDF, 1,3 MB)

-IN FORM - German national initiative to promote healthy diets
+IN FORM - German national initiative to promote healthy diets and physical activity

 You can view or download the publication in PDF (1,75 MB) here.